vaganov/y-fast/README.md

 Benchmark tests have been conducted in the following manner:

 for a sample size `M`:
-- populate container with `M` random keys
+- populate the container with `M` random keys
-- generate random sample of another `M` keys
+- generate a random sample of another `M` keys
 - **insert** sample keys one by one in a loop (thus doubling the size)
-- measure clock time of the previous action
+- measure the clock time of the previous action
 - **find** sample keys one by one in a loop
-- measure clock time of the previous action
+- measure the clock time of the previous action
 - **find and delete** sample keys one by one in a loop (thus halving the size)
-- measure clock time of the previous action
+- measure the clock time of the previous action
-- divide the clock times by sample size
+- divide the clock times by the sample size

 Test source file may be found in [test/benchmark.cpp](test/benchmark.cpp)